-In January 1981, a citizen advisory committee was established to advise the County Executive and the Board of Chosen Freeholders regarding the delivery of coordinated alcoholism services in Mercer County.
-It was called the Mercer County Alcoholism Advisory Committee.
+In January 1981, the Mercer County Alcoholism Advisory Committee, a citizen committee, was established to advise the County Executive and the Board of Chosen Freeholders regarding the delivery of coordinated alcoholism services in Mercer County.